makerdao/community/governance/polls/Replace Dai oracle with one that is hardcoded to $1 USD - January 8, 2024.md

 start_date: 2024-01-08T16:00:00
 end_date: 2024-01-11T16:00:00
 ---
-# Poll: Replace Dai oracle with one that is hardcoded to $1 USD - January 8, 2024
+# Poll: SparkLend Ethereum - Replace Dai oracle with one that is hardcoded to $1 USD - January 8, 2024

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of Spark Protocol and the Stability Facilitators.
-This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday,January 8 at 16:00 UTC.
+This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday, January 8 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**